-- Lack of capacity and capability to interpret stringent DNSH criteria requirements - Lack of data availability to evidence alignment - Only partial alignment with DNSH criteria
+- · Lack of capacity and capability to interpret stringent DNSH criteria requirements - Lack of data availability to evidence alignment - Only partial alignment with DNSH criteria claimed, risks reducing the transparency of taxonomy reporting, denying useful information to the market.

 - Low taxonomy alignment due to a lack of sufficient data to evidence compliance to DNSH. - Misdirected capital flows where binary compliance design prevents nuanced visibility over firm performance. - Stifled innovation in activities that align with SC TSCs but not with DNSH criteria.
 This is often due to limited sectoral/value chain information and lack of appropriate methods for developing thresholds on critical emerging technologies. - Inconsistent and incomparable disclosures driven by a lack of available data - prompting end users to use estimates, bespoke methodologies, and develop views on 'equivalent information' - Difficult to verify and regulate as different thirdparty data providers providing different outcomes due to variability in databases and methodologies adopted to assess compliance. - Increased market-anxiety related to real or perceived accusations of greenwashing where taxonomy alignment is claimed.